Electric Scooter Injury and Accident Liability

 When victims of e-scooter accidents live in other parts of the United States, they still most likely have valid legal claims.
 Although most states have different personal injury rules than Nevada, the legal claims will fall under Nevada rules because the accident happened in Nevada.

 Visitors can receive medical treatment in their home city or state and still get compensated for medical bills and other damages.
-Our office handles many claims for clients for NOT Las Vegas residents who got in an accident while visiting Las Vegas.
+Our firm regularly represents non-residents who have sustained injuries while visiting Las Vegas.

-We collect medical receipts and track the case's progress, from inception to settlement, from our office in Las Vegas, and when we settle the case, we mail the settlement check to our clients.
+We collect medical receipts and track the case's progress, from inception to settlement, from our office in Las Vegas.
+When we settle the case, we mail the settlement check to our clients.

 We can help

-Electric scooters have grown in popularity, but scooter accidents can cause many serious injuries.
+As electric scooters have grown in popularity, accidents have also risen significantly.
 Call us to discuss your case if you got injured in an accident while riding a scooter, whether you rented an electric scooter or your own.

 We don't charge for a consultation.